STMicroelectronics/stm32f0xx-hal-driver/README.md

 This **stm32f0xx_hal_driver** MCU component repo is one element of the STM32CubeF0 MCU embedded software package, providing the **HAL-LL Drivers** part.

+## Release note

+Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/stm32f0xx_hal_driver/blob/master/Release_Notes.html).

 ## License

 Copyright (c) 2016 STMicroelectronics.

-This software is licensed under terms that can be found in the LICENSE file in the root directory of this software component.
+This software component is licensed by STMicroelectronics under BSD 3-Clause license.
+You may not use this file except in compliance with the License.
-If no LICENSE file comes with this software, it is provided AS-IS.

-## Release note

-Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/stm32f0xx_hal_driver/blob/master/Release_Notes.html).
+You may obtain a copy of the License [here](https://opensource.org/licenses/BSD-3-Clause).

 ## Compatibility information